TomohiroUchida/hail-jp-test/src/build_awsami/README.md

 You will see the new AMI on your EC2 dashbord.
 Run it with proper setting.
-You should pass the arival port 8000 for jupyter lab.
+You should pass the arival port 8000 for jupyter hub.

 ## What are included ?